giuseb/mork/README.md

 1. generating [response sheets](/spec/samples/sheet.jpg) in PDF format
 2. capturing the responses provided on the [printed sheet](/spec/samples/sample_gray.jpg) by a human with a pen or a pencil.

+## First, a word of caution

+__Please note that this library is under active development.
+Until v.1.0 is reached, the API should be regarded as unstable and bound to change.__

 ## Assumptions and limitations

 Mork is a low-level library, and very much work in progress.
 It is not, and will likely never be a complete OMR solution.
 While suggestions and contributions are more than welcome, for the time being several assumptions and restrictions apply.